gl-inet/docs3.x/docs/troubleshooting/reset.md

 # How to Repair / Reset

-All GL.iNet Routers have reset button, you can use them to repair your network or reset your routers to factory defult.
+All GL.iNet Routers have reset button, you can use it to repair your network or reset your router to factory defult.
 If you can neither access the web-based setup page nor the router, you can press the `reset` button:

 ## Repair network